Buster Olney: The Last Night of the Yankees Dynasty

 In 2004, Olney published The Last Night of the Yankee Dynasty, ISBN 0-06-051506-6, a nonfiction account of the Yankees' run of championships in the 1990s.
 The book also considered why the team lost to the Arizona Diamondbacks in the 2001 World Series and why it didn't win a championship between 2001 and 2003.
 Since leaving the Times, Olney has become a constant on the ESPN family of networks.

 How Lucky You Can Be: The Story of Coach Don Meyer

 In 2010, Olney wrote How Lucky You Can Be: The Story of Coach Don Meyer, an account of how a car crash and cancer diagnosis affected the life of the highly accomplished college basketball coach.
 In 2013, Olney delivered the May commencement speech at Northern State University, where Meyer coached until 2010, and was still a member of the faculty until his death on May 18, 2014.

 Personal life

-Olney resides in Yorktown Heights, New York, with his wife, Lisa.
+Olney resides in Yorktown Heights, New York.